domagojk/serverless-console/README.md

 - START / END of a request is more clear because memory size and duration are formatted differently

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings: